 Welcome to Byrdie's Wellness Week.
 Over the next seven days, you'll get to read about how to make your body, mind and, well, your life more balanced.
 We know it's not January, but wellness has become an all-year-round focus for many, and with autumn on the way (read: cold and flu season), now seems like a good time to talk about not just keeping well but boosting our wellness from all angles.
 From the best tech to improve your health to the small tweaks anyone can do to bring you more happiness, we've thought about everything you might want to factor a little more wellness into your life with ease.
 Today, we're talking to London-born dancer Sophie Apollonia about what it's like to be a ballerina in the modern world.

-From humble beginnings in Brixton to dancing on the West End stage, Sophie Apollonia is proof that if you have a dream, set your mind to it and work hard you can achieve anything.
-Apollonia has starred in productions including Swan Lake and Manon and is now part of the cast for An American in Paris where she is stepping out of her comfort zone by singing and acting too.
-If that’s one thing I learnt chatting with Apollonia it’s that to live a rich and varied life you need to be fearless and put yourself out there rather than existing in your comfort zone.
+From humble beginnings in Brixton to dancing on the West End stage, Sophie Apollonia is proof that if you have a dream, set your mind to it, and work hard, you can achieve anything.
+Apollonia has starred in productions including Swan Lake and Manon and is now part of the cast for An American in Paris, where she is stepping out of her comfort zone by singing and acting too.
+If that’s one thing I learned chatting with Apollonia it’s that to live a rich and varied life, you need to be fearless and put yourself out there rather than existing in your comfort zone.

 We chatted everything from fitness and food to the beauty products she swears by (she’s a self-confessed skincare junkie).